rragundez/chunkdot/README.md

 - 2 numerical columns
 - 2 categorical columns with 500 categories each

-use scikit-learn transformers, the standard scaler for the numerical columns and one-hot encode the categorical columns, to form an embeddings matrix of dimensions 100K x 1002 and then calculate the top 50 most similar rows per each row.
+use scikit-learn transformers, the standard scaler for the numerical columns and the one-hot encoder for the categorical columns, to form an embeddings matrix of dimensions 100K x 1002 and then calculate the top 50 most similar rows per each row.

 ```python
 import numpy as np